Skip to main content

 The provided evidence does not support a global ranking of the most common delay factors.
 It does show a critical sanctions point: OFAC's no-sanctions-risk position for certain non-U.S. person activity is conditional on compliance with GL 46B, 51A, and 52.
 If transaction terms do not meet those conditions, treat sanctions exposure as unresolved and a potential launch blocker.

-This section does not provide enough grounded evidence to set a FATF-based weighting rule for prioritization.
-FATF-related priority impact is unknown in this evidence set, so require separate legal and compliance review before committing budget.
+There is not enough grounded evidence to set a FATF-based weighting rule for prioritization from public sources alone.
+Require separate legal and compliance review before committing budget to markets with FATF Blacklist or Greylist status.

 No. The evidence here does not support a single unified, auditable 50-country benchmark that works without normalization.
 Even within one provider, product-tier differences matter: one pricing page shows account details to receive in 25 currencies as free, while Wise Business shows account details to receive in 24 currencies with a 31 USD charge.